Delhi's lastline workers: burning in silence

 “The first body of the day takes two hours to completely burn,” Pappu told me, “because the furnace takes time to heat up.
 The bodies after that take an hour and half each.”
 Each furnace can cremate 7-9 bodies in a day.

-The furnaces at Nigam Bodh Ghat were being managed by four workers – all belonging to the Kori community, a scheduled caste in north India.
-Harinder, 55, and Pappu, 39, are the more experienced ones.
-Harinder, who is originally from Ballia district in Uttar Pradesh, has worked there since 2004.
-Pappu, from Soron block in UP’s Kanshiram Nagar district, joined in 2011.
-Raju Mohan, 37, and Rakesh, who are newer at the job, are also from Soron.
+The furnaces at Nigam Bodh Ghat were being managed by four workers – all belonging to the Kori community, a scheduled caste in Uttar Pradesh.
+Harinder, 55, originally from Ballia district in UP, is the senior-most worker.
+He has worked there since 2004.
+Pappu, 39, from Soron block in UP’s Kanshiram Nagar district, joined in 2011.
+Raju Mohan, 37, and Rakesh, 28, who are newer at the job, are also from Soron.

 In April-May, the workers were putting in 15-17 hours every day, from 9 a.m. to after midnight, and risking their lives to manage the load.
 Even if they could evade the virus, the heat of 840°C from the furnace might have dissolved them.
 “After switching it off at night, if we kept a body inside, then in the morning all we would get is ash,” said Harinder.